-Objet Studio enables you to split models into component parts ("shells") so you can isolate, manipulate and print parts of a model.
+Objet Studio enables you to split 3D prints into component parts ("shells") so you can isolate, manipulate and print parts of a model.
 Then, you can assign model materials and other characteristics to the shells.
-However, you have ultimate control when separating models into shells by preparing stl files with your CAD software.
+However, you have ultimate control when separating parts into shells by preparing stl files with your CAD software.

-Model designs saved as VRML files can be opened in Objet Studio.
-When you prepare them for printing on Connex3 printers, parts are assigned appropriate material combinations to produce the desired colors in the printed model.
+Files saved as VRML can be opened in Objet Studio.
+When you prepare them for printing on Connex3 printers, parts are assigned appropriate material combinations to produce the desired colors in the 3D print.